Abelian Galois cohomology of quasi-connected reductive groups: Universal covering of a semisimple group scheme as a functor

-\begin{definition}(\cite[Expos\'e XXII, Definition 4.3.3]{SGA3}) A semisimple $S$-group $G$ is called {\em simply connected} if its geometric fibers are simply connected. \end{definition}
+\begin{definition}(\cite[Expos\'e XXII, Definition 4.3.3]{SGA3}) A semisimple $S$-group $G$ is called {\em simply connected} if its geometric fibers are simply connected \end{definition}

 \begin{definition} Let $G$ be a semisimple $S$-group.
-An $S$-{\em universal covering of} $G$ is a central isogeny $\pi\colon G^\ssc\to G$ where $G^\ssc$ is a simply connected semisimple $S$-group. \end{definition}
+A {\em universal covering of} $G$ is a central isogeny $\pi\colon G^\ssc\to G$ where $G^\ssc$ is a simply connected semisimple $S$-group. \end{definition}

-\begin{lemma} Let $S$ be a scheme over a field $k$ and let $G$ be a $k$-semisimple group.
-For a $k$-universal covering $\pi \colon G^\ssc \to G$, its base change $\pi_S \colon G^\ssc_S \to G_S$ is an $S$-universal covering. \end{lemma} \begin{proof} For a semisimple $k$-group, the property of being simply connected is unchanged by base field extension; see \cite[Corollary 5.6.23]{Poonen}.
-Thus $G_S$ (resp., $G^\ssc_S$) is a semisimple (resp., simply connected semisimple) $S$-group by Definition \ref{d:red_ss_S-grp} (resp.
+\begin{lemma} Let $G$ be a semisimple $S$-group and let $S'$ be an $S$-scheme.
+Then $G_{S'}$ is a semisimple $S'$-group, and for a universal covering $\pi \colon G^\ssc \to G$ of $G$, the induced $S'$-homomorphism $\pi_{S'} \colon G^\ssc_{S'} \to G_{S'}$ is a universal covering of $G_{S'}$. \end{lemma} \begin{proof} Since the property of being simply connected is unchanged by any base field extension (see \cite[Corollary 5.6.23]{Poonen}), the $S'$-group $G_{S'}$ (resp. $G^\ssc_{S'}$) is a semisimple (resp. simply connected semisimple) $S'$-group by Definition \ref{d:red_ss_S-grp} (resp.
 Definition \ref{d:sc}).

-By \cite[Proposition 3.3.10]{Con14}, $\pi_S$ is a central isogeny if and only if $\pi_{\bar s}$ has a central kernel for all $s \in S$.
-Thus it suffices to show that the base field extension of $\pi$ has a central kernel, which follows since both the kernel and the center are preserved by base field extension; see \cite[Remark 5.2.15]{Poonen} for the center. \end{proof}
+It remains to prove that $\pi_{S'}$ is a central isogeny.
+By \cite[Proposition 3.3.10]{Con14}, a surjective homomorphism of reductive $S$-groups is a central isogeny if and only if each of its geometric fibers has a central kernel.
+Since the geometric fibers of $\pi_{S'}$ are obtained from those of $\pi$ by base field extension, it suffices to prove the claim after replacing $S$ by the spectrum of a field.
+Thus let $S=\operatorname{Spec} k$ for a field $k$, and let $k'/k$ be a field extension.
+Then $\pi_{k'}$ has central kernel, since both kernels and centers are preserved under base field extension (see \cite[Remark 5.2.15]{Poonen} for the center).
+Hence $\pi_{k'}$ is a central isogeny, which completes the proof. \end{proof}